jxz12/EcoBuilder/README.md

 score explanation and show highest on tap

-make something else flash for extinct instead? make status bars pretty and hide and on finish make results looks pretty are you sure button remove animators from all UI if poss
+make status bars pretty and hide and on finish make results looks pretty and fix confetti are you sure button remove animators from all UI if poss

 max instead of min producers or consumers make score constraint shiny

-the more complicated heavy

 # Menu
 make icons for reversing drag direction

-# Learning world
+# TESTS
+add nodes and links and make sure adjacency is correct also make sure undoing and redoing keeps this correct to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN

 # Research world
-fix superfocus
+fix superfocus small nodes
 make leaderboards more explorable finish the tutorial for this as well. verify high scores by checking matrices

 # Other
-double check the teams visualisations fix confetti more fidelity in link balls release game with australian fires as angle?
+double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls release game with australian fires as angle?